danbev/learning-assembly/README.md

 [c](./c) C programs used for viewing the generated assembler code.

 ### Registers
+rax
+rbx
+rcx
+rdx
+rsi
-ebp     The stack base pointer esp     The stack pointer
+rbp     The stack base pointer rsp     The stack pointer

 rdi     used to pass 1st argument to functions rsi     used to pass 2nd argument to functions